LumoSQL/lumosql/doc/lumo-build-benchmark.md

-* `backend_VERSIONS=list` - replace the default list of versions to build; these can be a single version, the backend version, or two versions separated by a "+", the sqlite3 version and the backend version, respectively; the unmodified sqlite3 will also be added to the benchmark, for comparison
+* `backend_VERSIONS=list` - replace the default list of versions to build; these can be a single version, the backend version, or two versions separated by a "+", the sqlite3 version and the backend version, respectively; the unmodified sqlite3 will also be added to the benchmark, for comparison; if `list` is just the word `all`, then all known versions are benchmarked
 * `backend_STANDALONE=list` - if a backend includes its own version of sqlite3,
-then build that instead of linking against an official one; the version can be a single version, or two versions separated by `=`, which will be the backend version and the version of sqlite3 it will build, respectively; the sqlite3 version is not used by the build process as it expects the backend to do what is necessary, however if known it will be added to the benchmarks for comparison
+then build that instead of linking against an official one; the version can be a single version, or two versions separated by `=`, which will be the backend version and the version of sqlite3 it will build, respectively; the sqlite3 version is not used by the build process as it expects the backend to do what is necessary, however if known it will be added to the benchmarks for comparison;
+if `list` is just the word `all`, then all known versions are benchmarked
 * `BENCHMARK_DB=filename` - where to store benchmark results, default is `benchmarks.sqlite`
 * `BENCHMARK_RUNS=number` - how many times to repeat each benchmark, default 1.